New Canaan Library

 The library was also Centerbrook's pilot project for integrating new energy and light modeling into the design process, spawning the creation of a new Sustainability Action Plan designed to help our buildings approach net zero and carbon neutrality.
 The building is all electric, with an Energy Use Intensity (EUI) of 17, which is 89 percent lower than the baseline EUI for libraries in this climate.

 New Canaan is known for its modern architecture, home to icons like Phillip Johnson’s Glass House, the Noyes House, and the serpentine Grace Farms complex.
 Referencing modern traditions with its forms and composition, the building is clad in dry-laid stone, punched with dramatic glass elements adorned with vertical metal caps of varying heights that mimic New England's upland forests.
 The stone drifts this way and that, melding into the landscape with the glass playfully stepping over and touching down.
 Its expansive flat roofs support a photovoltaic array that can provide up to 50 percent of its power.
-Long overhangs provide shade and reduce energy use.

 Untitled-1 Untitled-1

 “Designer William Morris once said, ‘Have nothing in your home that you do not know to be useful or believe to be beautiful.’
 We have applied this wisdom to our new library, which is as beautiful as it is functional.”
-Lisa Oldham, Executive Director
+Lisa Oldham, Former Executive Director

 Untitled-1 Untitled-1